|◄ APRIL ►|

 Apr 28: Deadly tornadoes rip Texas and Oklahoma.
 Tornadoes roar across Oklahoma and West Texas, killing five in Holdenville, Oklahoma.
 Three members of one family are killed in Clyde, Texas, and two more near Baird.
 A Hobart, Oklahoma man is killed, as is a man in Sentinel, Oklahoma, who has apparently died of a heart attack after phoning a warning to his wife.

 ▲Saturday, April 29

-Apr 29: Belgium’s Regent Prince Charles dissolves Parliament and orders new elections after a final effort to form a coalition government of Social Christians (Catholic) and Liberals fails.
+Apr 29: Belgium Parliament dissolved, new elections ordered.
+Belgium’s Regent Prince Charles dissolves Parliament and orders new elections after a final effort to form a coalition government of Social Christians (Catholic) and Liberals fails.
 The elections, which are set for June 4, will be the third time Belgians have gone to the polls where the question of exiled King Leopold III’s return is front and center.
 Belgium has been without a working government since March 18, when the government of Gaston Eyskens collapsed a week after a divisive referendum failed to settle the question about whether the controversial King should be allowed to return from exile in Switzerland.